MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableGradualRelease

 Specifies whether to disable gradual rollout of monthly and daily Windows Defender updates.
+Valid
+values are:

-If you enable this option, devices are offered all updates after the gradual release cycle finishes.
+- $true: Devices are offered all updates after the gradual release cycle finishes.
+Consider this
-Consider this option for datacenter computers that only receive limited updates.
+option for datacenter computers that receive only limited updates.
+- $false: This is the default value.
+Devices remain in the Current Channel unless otherwise
+specified in specific channels.
+The device stays up to date automatically during the gradual release
+cycle, which is suitable for most devices.

 This setting applies to both monthly and daily updates.
-It overrides configured channel selections for platform and engine updates.
+This setting overrides configured channel
+selections for platform and engine updates.

-If you disable or do not configure this policy, the device remains in Current Channel (Default) unless specified otherwise in specific channels.
-The device stays up to date automatically during the gradual release cycle, which is suitable for most devices.

 This policy is available starting with platform version 4.18.2106.5 and later.